 Side Effects Of Mixing Methadone And Alcohol

 When used responsibly, alcohol and methadone both can provide a number of benefits.
-However, when used in excess or when combined, these two substances can become dangerous and even deadly.
+However, these two substances can become dangerous and even deadly when used in excess or combined.

 Potential side effects of mixing methadone and alcohol include:

-The more methadone and alcohol a person consumes, the more at risk he or she is for the negative side effects of these two drugs.
-Abusing these substances over an extended period of time can also result in a number of additional complications, including liver damage and high blood pressure.
+The more methadone and alcohol a person consumes, the more at risk they are for the adverse side effects of these two drugs.
+Misusing these substances over an extended period of time can also result in a number of additional complications, including liver damage and high blood pressure.

-What’s more, combining alcohol and methadone can greatly increase the risk of overdose.
+Additionally, combining alcohol and methadone can significantly increase the risk of overdose.
 Both of these drugs are central nervous system (CNS) depressants, meaning that they slow down the CNS system when consumed.
-This can result in dangerously slowed breathing and heart rate that can lead to coma and even death.
+This can result in dangerously slowed breathing and heart rate, leading to coma and even death.

-Combining these two drugs can also cause a person to become intoxicated much quicker.
-This can result in someone participating in dangerous activities such as driving while under the influence or getting into a fight.
+Combining these two drugs can also cause a person to become intoxicated much more quickly.
+This can result in someone participating in dangerous activities, such as driving while under the influence or getting into a fight.
 Impaired judgment can increase the risk of injury and even death.

-If you or a loved one is struggling with methadone and/or alcohol addiction, seeking help is the best decision that can be made.
-While overcoming methadone addiction may feel daunting or even impossible, it’s important to know that you don’t have to do it alone.
-There are a number of methadone treatment options available – including those offered at Vertava Health rehab centers – that can help you overcome a substance use disorder and live a meaningful life in sobriety.
+If you or a loved one is struggling with mixing alcohol and methadone, seeking help is the best decision that can be made.
+While overcoming methadone addiction may feel daunting or even impossible, it’s essential to know that you don’t have to do it alone.
+There are several methadone treatment options available that can help you overcome a substance use disorder and live a meaningful life.